-Harry stared into the dark, cold water beneath the forked tongue bridge; its surface shone as bright as a mirror.
-‘Might as well do it now,’ he said.
+Harry stared into the dark, cold water beneath the forked-tongue bridge.
+‘Might as well do it now.’

 ‘You want to do it now?’
 Salazar peered at him from where his portrait leant against one of the serpent figurines.
 ‘It’s the morning.’